-Rescue mode provides the ability to boot a small Linux environment entirely from CD-ROM, or some other boot method, instead of the system’s hard drive.
+Rescue mode provides the ability to boot a small Linux environment entirely from CD-ROM, or via an alternative boot method, rather than the system’s hard drive.
 As the name implies, rescue mode is provided to rescue you from situations in which you may have limited access to your system.

-Using rescue mode, you can access the files stored on your system’s hard drive, even if you cannot actually run Linux from that hard drive.
+Using rescue mode, you can access the files stored on your system’s hard drive, regardless of if you can actually run Linux from that hard drive.

-· By booting the system from an installation boot CD-ROM.
+- By booting the system from an installation boot CD-ROM.

-· By booting the system from the Linux CD-ROM #1.
+- By booting the system from the Linux CD-ROM #1.